dustinpfister/blog_posts/_posts/js-onblur.md

 ## 1 - On blur and what to know before continuing to read

 This is a post on the on blur event in client side javaScript, one of many events to which an event handler can be attached for an element.
-An on blur event can be attached to an element using the onblur property of an element, or a method like addEventListener to attach event handers that will fire when the bur event happens.
+An on blur event can be attached to an element using the on blur property of an element, or a method like addEventListener to attach event handers that will fire when the bur event happens.

 I will not be going over [event listeners](/2019/01/16/js-event-listeners/) in general in this post as I have wrote a post on that subject in the past.
 So then this post will be focusing on mainly the on blur event and related topics such as the tab index property.
 I assume that you have at least some background with javaScript and HTML as this is required in order to get anything of value from this post.